It Was the Best of Times

-It Was the Best of Times is the third live album by the English rock band Supertramp, released in April 1999.
+It Was the Best of Times is the third live album by the British rock band Supertramp, released in April 1999.
 The album title makes use of the opening line from A Tale of Two Cities by Charles Dickens.

 Overview

 It Was the Best of Times was recorded in September 1997 at the Royal Albert Hall, London, England, UK during the "It's About Time" tour (set up in support of the Some Things Never Change studio album).

 The band includes vocalist/guitarist/keyboardist Mark Hart performing songs originally sung by Roger Hodgson.

 Supertramp are also augmented by additional players added for this album and tour which later would also take part in the recording of Slow Motion, the follow-up studio album released in 2002.

 The 2-CD version features the song "Don't You Lie to Me", a blues song that the band had performed on their 1988 tour and the only song not written by a current or former band member.

 The single CD version was later re-released in 2006 under the name of Live, 1997.